-Nothing makes for a better side dish in the summer than potato salad.
+Nothing makes for a better side dish in the summer than a cool and creamy potato salad.
 This Easy German Potato Salad is a short-cut version that my German grandma used to make for us.
-It’s a vinegar and oil based potato salad that’s delicious with fish, brats, pork or just about anything you could think of!
+It’s a vinegar and oil based potato salad that’s delicious with fish, brats, pork tenderloin or just about anything you could think of!